Production with SURE - Best Practices

 Use oriented (aero-triangulated) imagery.
 SURE supports a wide range of orientation formats (Inpho prj, gori, ...).
 The production of high-quality results requires high-quality orientations (error below 2 pixels).
 Direct georeferencing can usually not meet this requirement.

 To acquire the best possible geometric quality out of Aerial Datasets, process them using the quality level Ultra.
-The depth accuracy of the reconstructed points decreases by a factor of two each time the quality is reduced by one level.
-A lower depth accuracy leads to a decrease in edge sharpness, and generally less trueness in the final results.
+The depth precision of the reconstructed points is maximized when quality Ultra is used.
+A higher depth precision leads to an increase in edge sharpness and generally more accuracy in the final results.

 Create a shapefile delimiting the region of interest for the processing.
 Ensure that the input imagery fully covers the selected area.